pawelgrzybek/pawelgrzybek.com/content/posts/2020-05-28-native-lazy-loading-of-images-on-hugo-based-website.md

 ---
 title: "Native lazy-loading of images on Hugo based website"
-description: "The implementation of lazy-loading images using Hugo is equally simple as adding it to an HTML file and you don’t have a good reason not to do so.
+summary: "The implementation of lazy-loading images using Hugo is equally simple as adding it to an HTML file and you don’t have a good reason not to do so.
 Let me explain."
 photo: 2020-05-28.jpg
 ---